What This Act Covers

 Why Disclaimers Matter in Estate Planning

-This short-title section is the entry point to the full set of disclaimer rules that follow in sections 14-10002 through 14-10015.
+This short-title section is the entry point to the full set of disclaimer rules.
+Those rules follow in sections 14-10002 through 14-10015.
+Each section covers a specific part of disclaiming an interest in or power over property.